ben.milleare

 Hi, I'm Ben.

-I've been building and engineering for the better part of twenty-five years, and leading technology teams for the last fifteen, mostly as the technical leader founders call when the architecture diagram and the bank balance start telling different stories.
+I've been building and engineering for the better part of twenty-five years, and leading technology teams for the last fifteen, mostly as the technical leader founders put their trust in to steer things in the right direction.
+In between, I've also solo-founded, bootstrapped and sold businesses too - most recently a DaaS that reached over £600k ARR.

 The path so far

 My first real end-to-end technology project came at High Position, one of the UK's earlier search-marketing agencies, where as Technical Director I designed and built their in-house digital marketing suite from scratch with a single developer reporting in.
-That work gave me a deep grounding in digital marketing and technical SEO that I still lean on today, and a healthy respect for the gap between a clever idea and software that actually does the job.
+I had been running the technical SEO channel already - working directly with some the UK's largest household brands.
+That work gave me a deep grounding in digital marketing that I still lean on today, and a healthy respect for the gap between a clever idea and software that actually does the job.

 From there I worked my way up through agency life and into engineering leadership at high-growth startups.
 The most formative chapter was a Buy Now Pay Later platform where I scaled the engineering team and helped shape the architecture that sat underneath it, and by the time I left the systems had processed just shy of a billion pounds in payments.
 The clever architecture mattered, but most of what made it work was getting the unglamorous things right, the stuff nobody puts in a deck.